bartificer/programming-by-stealth/docs/tidbit4.md

 I've been thinking about this a lot because William Reveal and I have just finished helping Allison migrate her website from the old-world single-server model, to a modern cloud architecture, and boosting her site's performance by a few hundred percent in the process (no exaggeration).

-From the point of view of a visitor, www.podfeet.com is a website, and while Allison understands the structure of how its built, she interacts with Podfeet as a web app.
-To be more specific, the website is generated an instance of the popular open source content management system (CMS) [Wordpress](https://wordpress.org/).
+From the point of view of a visitor, www.podfeet.com is a website, but under the hood, podfeet.com is a full-featured web app.
+To be more specific, the website is an instance of the popular open source content management system (CMS) [Wordpress](https://wordpress.org/).
 Allison doesn't edit a folder full of HTML files, she uses a web interface and a third-party client called MarsEdit to manage the site and its contents.

 ## Matching Podcast Episode